guideguide/grid-notation/README.md

 ## Grid Options

+> (&lt;modifiers&gt;,  &lt;adjustments&gt;)

 Optional values to modify how the grid is created.
+They are wrapped in parens and broken into two sections separated by a comma.

+#### Examples

+- `(vfp, ~|~)`
+  A grid of vertical guides, with "first" remainder distribution, in pixel mode.
+The grid is centered.

 ### Orientation